 Scenario 4: Split a non-templated subpartition

-Split a partition of a table
+Split a table subpartition

-create table tb1 (
+CREATE TABLE tb1 (

-c datetime NOT NULL,
+c DATETIME NOT NULL,

-d varchar(16) NOT NULL,
+d VARCHAR(16) NOT NULL,

-e varchar(16) NOT NULL
+e VARCHAR(16) NOT NULL

 )